-• evaluating management succession plans at least annually;

-- making recommendations to the Board regarding Board committee structure and appointments and changes to Board committee charters: - supervising the development of corporate governance principles applicable to the Company, Glacier Bank, and our bank divisions in furtherance of emerging standards and best practices and the needs of the Company and its shareholders, including the Company's Corporate Governance Policy, codes of ethics governing employees, officers and directors, and insider trading policies and procedures; - · overseeing the Company's efforts in establishing and maintaining high standards for corporate social responsibility; and - making such recommendations to the full Board regarding other governance issues affecting the Company as the Nominating/Governance Committee considers appropriate.
+- evaluating management succession plans at least annually; - making recommendations to the Board regarding Board committee structure and appointments and changes to Board committee charters; - supervising the development of corporate governance principles applicable to the Company, Glacier Bank, and our bank divisions in furtherance of emerging standards and best practices and the needs of the Company and its shareholders, including the Company's Corporate Governance Policy, codes of ethics governing employees, officers and directors, and insider trading policies and procedures; - overseeing the Company's efforts in establishing and maintaining high standards for corporate social responsibility; and - making such recommendations to the full Board regarding other governance issues affecting the Company as the Nominating/Governance Committee considers appropriate.

 The Nominating/Governance Committee also oversees the Company's response to social, environmental, and governance issues, including its human capital management strategy.
-The Nominating/Governance Committee held nine meetings in 2022.
+The Nominating/Governance Committee held six meetings in 2023.

-The Nominating/Governance Committee will consider nominees recommended by shareholders if the recommendations are made in accordance with the procedures described in this Proxy Statement under the section entitled "2024 Shareholder Proposals and Director Nominations."
+The Nominating/Governance Committee will consider nominees recommended by shareholders if the recommendations are made in accordance with the procedures described in this Proxy Statement under the section entitled "2025 Shareholder Proposals and Director Nominations."

 The Nominating/Governance Committee is responsible for monitoring Board composition, including identifying individuals qualified to become Board members and determining methodologies for finding the best possible candidates with regard to experience and diversity.
 The Nominating/Governance Committee is authorized to establish guidelines for the qualification, evaluation and selection of new directors to serve on the Board.
-Diversity of backgrounds and experiences are among the factors that the Nominating/Governance Committee considers when evaluating composition of the Board.
-The Nominating/Governance Committee and the Board value a diversity of backgrounds, viewpoints, professional experience and skills among its directors.
+Diversity of backgrounds and experiences are among the factors that the Nominating/Governance Committee and the Board value a diversity of backgrounds, viewpoints, professional experience and skills among its directors.